SirArt25/ChatMate/README.md

 - Responds to predefined prompts
 - Minimalistic design

+## UML Diagram

+To view the UML diagram of the project, please follow these steps:

+1. Install PlantUML:

+    ```
+    pip3 install plantuml
+    ```

+2. Generate PNG from project.puml

+    ```
+    python3 -m plantuml uml_diagrams/project.puml
+    ```
+After following these steps, you should have a PNG image generated from the project.puml file, which contains the UML diagram of the project.
+You can then view this image to understand the project's structure and relationships.

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.